SquareSquash/web/doc/README_FOR_APP.md

 Because every new Occurrence must be assigned a Bug (including unconverted Occurrences), it is possible that the "blamed" `file` and `line` fields of the Bug could themselves be unconverted.
-The {Bug} class has provisions to support this; see in particular {Bug#displayable_file?}.
+The `Bug` class has provisions to support this; see in particular `Bug#displayable_file?`.

 Specs
 -----